Being An Assistant At A Record Label Is Stressful AF

 Refinery29’s Assistant Living asks assistants to talk about themselves for once — offering truthful, no-frills insight into the time before fame and fortune.
 What’s it like working next to the dream job?
 They talk; we listen.

-For our sixth installment, we talk to L, 23, assistant publicist at a major record label, about the nature of change — and how FaceTiming with Mom, nightly beauty masks, and an occasional shower-cry can be tickets to a smooth transition.
+For our sixth instalment, we talk to L, 23, assistant publicist at a major record label, about the nature of change — and how FaceTiming with parents, nightly beauty masks, and an occasional shower-cry can be tickets to a smooth transition.

 What do you do exactly?